fusiongyro/lbac/tutor10.md

     end;
     {---------------------------------------------------------------}

 The  nice  part  of  this  approach,  of  course,  is that we can retarget  the compiler to a new CPU  simply  by  rewriting  these "code generator" procedures.
 In  addition,  we  will  find later that we can improve the code quality by tweaking these routines a bit, without having to modify the compiler proper.

-Note that both LoadVar  and  Store check the symbol table to make sure that the variable is defined.
-The  error  handler Undefined simply calls Abort:
+Note that both `LoadVar`  and  `Store` check the symbol table to make sure that the variable is defined.
+The  error  handler `Undefined` simply calls `Abort`:

     {--------------------------------------------------------------}
     { Report an Undefined Identifier }